Jim Abbott: Playing with one hand

 When preparing to pitch the ball, Abbott would rest his glove on the end of his right forearm.
 After releasing the ball, he would quickly slip his hand into the glove, usually in time to field any balls that a two-handed pitcher would be able to field.
 Then he would secure the glove between his right forearm and torso, slip his hand out of it, and remove the ball from it, usually in time to throw out the runner at first or sometimes even start a double play.
 At all levels, teams tried to exploit his fielding disadvantage by repeatedly bunting to him.

-Batting was not an issue for Abbott for the majority of his career, since the American League uses the designated hitter, and he played only two seasons in the interleague play era.
+Batting was not an issue for Abbott for the majority of his career, since the American League used the designated hitter, and he played only two seasons in the interleague play era.
 But he tripled in a spring training game in 1991 off Rick Reuschel, and when he joined the National League's Milwaukee Brewers in 1999, he had two hits in 21 at-bats, both off Jon Lieber.
-New York Yankees teammate Mariano Rivera claimed to have witnessed Abbott hitting home runs during batting practice.
+New York Yankees closer Mariano Rivera claimed to have witnessed Abbott hitting home runs during batting practice.

 His disability inspired him to work harder than most.
-“As a kid I really wanted to fit in,” Abbott says on his website about growing up with a disability.
-“Sports became a way for me to gain acceptance.
+"As a kid I really wanted to fit in," Abbott says on his website about growing up with a disability.
+"Sports became a way for me to gain acceptance.
 I think this fueled my desire to succeed.
-I truly believe that difficult times and disappointments can push us to find abilities and strengths we wouldn’t know existed without the experience of struggle.”
+I truly believe that difficult times and disappointments can push us to find abilities and strengths we wouldn't know existed without the experience of struggle."